-If your home insurance claim is denied, here are a few things to keep in mind:
+If your homeowners insurance claim is denied, here are a few things to keep in mind about the claims process:

 Insurance policies are contracts.
-And insurance companies are experts when it comes to drafting their contracts to minimize their own liability.
-All homeowners' insurance policies contain certain exclusions and conditions of coverage that the insurer will strictly construe against the policyholder.
-Some of the more common reasons for denying coverage include:
+And insurance providers are experts when it comes to drafting their contracts to minimize their own liability.
+All homeowners’ insurance policies contain certain exclusions and conditions of coverage that the insurer will strictly construe against the policyholder.
+Some of the more common reasons for home insurance claim denial include:

 - The damage to the property is of a type not covered by the policy.
-For example, a policy that covers rain damage from a storm, but excludes wind damage.
+For example, a natural disaster policy that covers rain damage from a storm, but excludes wind damage.

 - The policyholder failed to timely notify the insurer of the damage or otherwise failed to meet a precondition of coverage.